Massless chiral fields in six dimensions: Six dimensions

 Now let us proceed with constructing a couple of examples of interacting deformation of the previous free action.
 As a first example, we will try to leverage the resemblance of this free description with the $4d$ treatment of massless higher spin fields based on $\so(1,3)\cong\sl(2,\C)$ and construct an action which maybe thought as the $6d$ counterpart of the higher spin extension of self-dual Yang--Mills introduced in \cite{Ponomarev:2017nrr, Krasnov:2021nsq}.

-\paragraph{Warming-up: coupling to Yang--Mills fields.} First, let us show that the higher spin singletons discussed in the previous section can be coupled to a Yang--Mills field, that is a $\g$-valued gauge field $\GaugeYM \in \Omega^1_M \otimes \g$.
+\paragraph{Warming-up: coupling to a connection $1$-form.} First, let us show that the higher spin singletons discussed in the previous section can be coupled to a spin-$1$ gauge field, that is a $\g$-valued gauge field $\GaugeYM \in \Omega^1_M \otimes \g$.
 The Lie algebra $\g$ (whose indices and generators we have suppressed for clarity) is assumed, as usual, to be equipped with an ad-invariant symmetric bilinear form denoted by $\LieMetric{-,-}$.
-In other words, this bilinear form verifies
+In other words, this bilinear form satisfies